Riesz feature representation: scale equivariant scattering network for classification tasks: Related work

 The so-called monogenic wavelet scattering network combines a scattering network with monogenic wavelets~\cite{chak2022}.
-However, scale equivariance is not utilized and translation equivariance is not assumed.
+However, scale equivariance is not used and translation equivariance is not assumed.
 Hence, it is a highly redundant and scale-dependent representation which extracts $90,000$ features for a $200 \times 200$ image.
 The latest work~\cite{reinhardt2022rock} uses higher order Riesz transforms to classify rocks based on textures.
-However, here non-linearity is not applied and no feature hierarchy has been constructed.
+However, here nonlinearity is not applied and no feature hierarchy has been constructed.
 Hence, the model resembles classical manual feature extractors.
 Nevertheless, this work serves as a proof of concept that with a relatively low number of Riesz-based features (between 100 and 400) good performance can still be achieved.

-Lindeberg's paper~\cite{lindeberg2020} is the only work in literature that considers scale equivariance (or covariance) in the same context as we do.
-An oriented quasi quadrature measure is defined from first and second order Gaussian derivatives and used for subsequent classification of textures.
+Lindeberg's paper~\cite{lindeberg2020} is the only work in literature that considers scale equivariance (or covariance) in the same context as we do: building a hierarchical nonlinear scale equivariant feature extractor.
+An oriented quasi quadrature measure is defined from first and second order Gaussian derivatives and used together with Gaussian derivatives and their absolute values for subsequent classification of textures.
 This representation depends on the sampling of the scale dimension which results in feature vectors of dimension 4,000.
-This feature dimension seems to be too redundant compared to the standard scattering network~\cite{bruna2012-2}.
+This feature dimension is higher than in the standard scattering networks~\cite{bruna2012-2}.
+However, it outperforms them on a more complicated texture classification problem on the KTH-Tips2b dataset proving the usefulness of the richer feature representation.
+The aim of our paper is to combine ideas from \cite{lindeberg2020} and scattering networks \cite{bruna2012-2}.
+From \cite{lindeberg2020} we apply the idea of the construction of scale equivariant feature extraction, while from scattering network the idea of creating a nonexpansive feature extractor by using the amplitude of a complex filter as nonlinearity.
+The main difference is that the Riesz transform replaces Gaussian derivatives from \cite{lindeberg2020} or wavelets from \cite{bruna2012-2} for feature extraction.

+Lindeberg's paper \cite{lindeberg2020} is significant as it represents one of the few works in theliterature that tackles the topic of scale generalization.
+Here, these methods are trained on a fixed range of scales and are able to generalize to a completely unseen range of scales not present in the training set.
+Works on Gaussian derivative networks \cite{lindeberg2022scale} and scale channel networks \cite{jansson2021exploring, jansson22} represent the extension of these ideas from scale space theory \cite{lindeberg1994scale, lindeberg1998feature, lindeberg2015image} in the deep learning framework.
+Riesz networks \cite{barisin22riesz} represent a related deep learning approach to scale generalization based on the Riesz transform.
+Finally, it is worth mentioning that the design of scale equivariant deep neural networks has recently gained attention in the deep learning community, e.g. see \cite{barisin22riesz, jansson22, lindeberg2022scale, sangalli2022scale,yang2022scale} to name a few.